-If you do not have a resume (or have one you’d like to update), we suggest you attend a workshop or meet with an advisor from SFU Career Services and then upload it for your field school application.
+If you do not have a resume or have one you’d like to update, we suggest you attend a workshop or connect with an advisor from SFU Career Services and then upload it for your field school application.

-Don’t have a passport?
-Upload a copy of the receipt you received when you applied for your passport, or upload a document stating your name, student number, and details on when you will be applying for your passport.
+Upload a copy of the receipt you received when you applied for your passport/renewal, or upload a document stating your name, student number, and details on when you will be applying for your renewal.

-- SFU Students will need to indicate whether or not they will be covered by the SFSS Undergraduate Health/Dental Plan or the GSS Benefit Plan for the duration of the field school.
-If you are a visiting student or an SFU student that has already opted out of the SFSS Undergraduate Health / Dental or the GSS Benefit Plan within the current academic year (September 1st - August 31st), you will need to print, sign, scan and upload a copy of the Field Schools: Proof of Alternate Travel Medical Coverage form.
+2. Confirmation of secondary medical insurance.
+If you are a visiting student or an SFU student that has already opted out of the SFSS Undergraduate Health / Dental or the GSS Benefit Plan within the current academic year (September 1st - August 31st), you will need to print, sign, scan and upload a copy of the Field Schools: Confirmation of Alternate Travel Medical Coverage form.
 Please note that in the “Term/Year of Field School:" field, you will fill in “Summer 2023”.

 You will need to submit emergency contact information for someone that could be reached for the duration of the field school in case of an emergency.
 An English speaking contact is preferred.

-If you need to change this after the application deadline, please email firstname.lastname@example.org
+If you need to change any of the above after the application deadline, please email firstname.lastname@example.org

 Statement of Interest